The Beatles: All These Years

 The Beatles: All These Years is an ongoing book series about the English rock band the Beatles and their cultural impact.
-It is being written by English historian Mark Lewisohn based on research he has continued to gather since the 1980s, having prior authored six books about the band.
+It is being written by English historian Mark Lewisohn based on research he has continued to gather since the 1980s, having previously authored six books about the band.

 Lewisohn officially began writing All These Years in the early 2000s as a response to what he deemed unacceptable standards of research and methodologies used by most of the band's biographers.
 The first of three expected volumes, Tune In, was published in 2013.

 Background

-Mark Lewisohn previously wrote six Beatles reference books throughout the 1980s and 1990s, including The Complete Beatles Recording Sessions.
+Mark Lewisohn wrote six Beatles reference books throughout the 1980s and 1990s, including The Complete Beatles Recording Sessions.
 He had expressed a view that there was an oversaturation of Beatles biographies, but in the early 2000s, his feelings changed, as he began to feel that no book had approached the depth or breadth of other serious biographies, such as Robert A. Caro's The Years of Lyndon Johnson.

 He began formulating plans for a project of similar scope in 2003.
 A year later, he was given a £1.2 million advance to write a "definitive" three-part Beatles biography series for the publisher Little, Brown.
 At the time, it was expected that the books would be finished by 2017.

 Research and content

 In addition to drawing upon his previous research, Lewisohn devoted six years to researching the first volume in the book.
 He consulted many people who had never been interviewed before and employed methods "rooted in a psychotherapists' technique" to help them recover lost memories.
 Other material was drawn from the raw transcripts of Brian Epstein's A Cellarful of Noise and Epstein's personal diaries, schedules and business records.

 The Beatles: All These Years: Volume One – Tune In was published on 19 October 2013; the abridged American edition reduced the page count from 1,728 to 944.
 The coverage spans the 1940s to 1962.
-Lewisohn described the book as "predominately ... about Liverpool".
-One of its major previously-unreported accounts concerned George Martin's signing the Beatles to Parlophone Records.
+Lewisohn described the book as "predominantly ... about Liverpool".
+One of its major previously unreported accounts concerned George Martin's signing the Beatles to Parlophone Records.
 The book also explores the many ways in which the band almost broke up and, by detailing the evolution of their concert set lists, illuminates their transition from a covers band into a group performing their own material.